facundoolano/rpg-cli/README.md

-# rpg-cli —your filesystem as a dungeon!
+# rpg-cli — your filesystem as a dungeon!

 rpg-cli is a minimalist [computer RPG](https://en.wikipedia.org/wiki/Role-playing_video_game) written in Rust.
 Its command-line interface can be used as a `cd` replacement where you randomly encounter enemies as you change directories.